 Partner, Tandem Design + Build

-Casper, and Wyoming, offer some of the best climates for starting and operating a business.
-Casper is very welcoming and offers a surprising amount of high-quality arts and culture for a community of our size.
+Casper, and Wyoming, offers some of the best climates for starting and operating a business.
+Casper is very welcoming and boasts a surprising amount of high-quality arts and culture for a community of our size.
 Not only is Casper an unbelievably giving community, it also has amazing access to the outdoors and outdoor activities.

 I was born and raised in Casper and moved away for college and later for work.
-I moved back to Casper because it is a great place to raise a family and enjoy the outdoors.
-In today’s technologically advanced world, Casper’s business climate offers great opportunities to grow and build something special that you haven’t elsewhere.
+I moved back to Casper, because it is a great place to raise a family and enjoy the outdoors.
+In today’s technologically advanced world, Casper’s business climate offers great opportunities to grow and build something special that you won’t find elsewhere.

 My wife and I have been able to start and run multiple businesses here in Casper, and I cannot think of another community where we would have been able to do this.
 The economic climate and diversity of Casper is special and cannot be overlooked.
 Casper is also a very giving place, and home to the largest Rotary Club in Wyoming and in our region.
 Our Rotary Clubs and many other service organizations are able to give back to our community and others around the world in a fashion that has a meaningful and long-lasting impact.
 This is an opportunity you just don’t get in other places.